FeralAI/GP2040/docs/README.md

----
-layout: page
-title: GP2040
----

-## GP2040

-GP2040 is a low latency, feature-rich, multiplatform gamepad firmware for the RP2040 microcontroller.
+# GP2040 - Multi-platform Gamepad Firmware for RP2040 microcontrollers

+The goal of GP2040 is to provide multi-platform compatibility for RP2040-based game controllers.
 The current feature set is:

 * Support for the following input modes:
   * Nintendo Switch
   * XInput (PC, Android, Raspberry Pi)
   * DirectInput (PC, Mac, PS3)
-* Low input latency, with default 1000 Hz (1 ms) polling rate in all modes
+* Left and Right stick emulation via D-pad inputs
 * 3 SOCD cleaning modes - Neutral, Up Priority (a.k.a.
 Hitbox), Second Input Priority
-* Left and Right stick emulation via D-pad inputs
+* Low input latency, with default 1000 Hz (1 ms) polling rate in all modes
 * Save options to internal memory
 * Per-button LED support